vignettes/r5r.Rmd

 Abstract

-r5r is an R package for rapid realistic routing on multimodal transport networks (walk, bike, public transport and car).
+r5r is an R package for rapid realistic routing on multimodal transport networks (walk, bike, public transport and car) using R5.
+The package allows users to generate detailed routing analysis or calculate travel time matrices using seamless parallel computing on top of the R5 Java machine https://github.com/conveyal/r5r5r is an R package for rapid realistic routing on multimodal transport networks (walk, bike, public transport and car).
 It provides a simple and friendly interface to R5, a really fast and open source Java-based routing engine developed separately by Conveyal.
 R5 stands for Rapid Realistic Routing on Real-world and Reimagined networks.
 More details about r5r can be found on the package webpage or on this paper.

-from CRAN, or the development
+You can install r5r from CRAN, or the development version from github.

-# CRAN
+# from CRAN

 install.packages('r5r')

-# dev version on github
+# dev version with latest features

 devtools::install_github("ipeaGIT/r5r", subdir = "r-package")